Water deer: Britain

 Chinese water deer were first introduced into Great Britain in the 1870s.
 The animals were kept in the London Zoo until 1896, when the Duke of Bedford oversaw their transfer to Woburn Abbey, Bedfordshire.
 More of the animals were imported and added to the herd over the next three decades.
 In 1929 and 1930, 32 deer were transferred from Woburn to Whipsnade, also in Bedfordshire, and released into the park.
-The current population of Chinese water deer at Whipsnade is currently estimated to be more than 600, while the population at Woburn is probably more than 250.
+The current population of Chinese water deer at Whipsnade is estimated to be more than 600, while the population at Woburn is probably more than 250.

 The majority of the current population of Chinese water deer in Britain derives from escapees, with the remainder being descended from many deliberate releases.
 Most of these animals still reside close to Woburn Abbey.
-It appears that the deer's strong preference for a particular habitat – tall reed and grass areas in rich alluvial deltas - has restricted its potential to colonize further afield.
-The main area of distribution is from Woburn east into Cambridgeshire, Norfolk, Suffolk and North Essex, and south towards Whipsnade.
-There have been small colonies reported in other areas.

-The British Deer Society coordinated a survey of wild deer in the United Kingdom between 2005 and 2007 and noted the Chinese water deer as "notably increasing its range" since the last census in 2000.
+The deer's apparent strong preference for a particular habitat – tall reed and grass areas in rich alluvial deltas - has restricted its potential to colonize further afield.
+The main area of distribution is from Woburn east into Cambridgeshire, Norfolk, Suffolk, and North Essex, and south towards Whipsnade.
+Small colonies have been reported in other areas.
+The British Deer Society coordinated a survey of wild deer in the United Kingdom between 2005 and 2007 and identified the Chinese water deer as "notably increasing its range" since the previous census in 2000.

 France

 A small population existed in France originating from animals that had escaped an enclosure in 1960 in western France (Haute-Vienne, near Poitiers).
 The population was reinforced in 1965 and 1970 and the species has been protected since 1973.
-Despite efforts to locate the animals with the help of local hunters, there have been no sightings since 2000, and the population is assumed to be extinct.
+Despite efforts to locate the animals with the help of local hunters, no sightings have occurred since 2000, and the population is assumed to be extinct.

 Russia

 On April 1, 2019, a water deer was spotted using a photo trap in the "Land of the Leopard" national park in the Khasan district of Primorsky Krai, Russia, 4.5 km from the border with China.
 In 2022, the population of water deer in Primorsky Krai was about 170 individuals.
-Thus, the water reindeer became the new, 327th, mammal species in the fauna of Russia.
+Thus, the water deer became the newest, and 327th, mammal species to be listed among the fauna of Russia.